RianReid/Metasploitable2/Report.md

 ![image of user1](images/user1.PNG)

-Here is an example of an SQL Injection by closing off the statement with the quote ' and then adding a Union statement to also select the user and their password from the users table.
+Here is an example of SQL Injection by closing off the statement with the quote ' and then adding a Union statement to also select the user and their password from the users table.

 ![image of userpass](images/us4.PNG)